 Beyond using assessments to adjust study effort, students can use them to update their beliefs about their skills.
-Stinebrickner and Stinebrickner [2012] studied how students in a Canadian university used feedback from assessments in their decisions about study effort and drop-out decisions.
+Stinebrickner and Stinebrickner (2012) studied how students in a Canadian university used feedback from assessments in their decisions about study effort and dropout decisions.
 They found that at university entry, students were too optimistic about how they would do, which was mostly explained by being too optimistic about their own abilities (in contrast to being too optimistic about their study effort).
-However, students then updated their beliefs actively based on assessment results, with some heterogeneity depending on views of explanations for assessment results.
-The take-away message is that 40 percent of all university drop-outs result from students' learning about their abilities from assessments.
-Studying the same setting on university students in Canada, but focusing on major choice, Stinebrickner and Stinebrickner [2011] found that grades play an important role in explaining why fewer students major in STEM subjects than beliefs at university entry suggest, in line with the previously discussed findings by [Ahn et al., 2019] related to how gender differences in perceived benefits of grades possibly explaining gender differences in pursuing and completing STEM majors.
-Anaya et al. [2022] found evidence that girls have lower self-perceived mathematics ability than boys, even given the same mathematics test performance.
-Anaya et al. [2022] also showed that the self-perceived mathematics ability, given math performance, was different if parents worked in STEM occupations.
-On the other hand, Andrew and Hauser [2011] documented limited evidence of updating expectations and beliefs in response to changes in grade point averages.
+However, students then updated their beliefs based on assessment results, with some heterogeneity depending on what they perceived as the explanation for the assessment results.
+The takeaway message is that 40% of all university dropouts result from students' learning about their abilities from assessments.
+Studying the same setting on university students in Canada, but focusing on major choice, Stinebrickner and Stinebrickner (2011) found that grades play an important role in explaining why fewer students major in Science, Technology, Engineering, and Mathematics (STEM) subjects than beliefs at university entry suggest, in line with findings by Ahn et al. (2019) related to how gender differences in perceived benefits of grades possibly explaining gender differences in pursuing and completing STEM majors.
+Anaya et al. (2022) found evidence that girls have lower self-perceived mathematics ability than boys, even given the same mathematics test performance.
+Anaya et al. (2022) also showed that the self-perceived mathematics ability, given math performance, was different if parents worked in STEM occupations.
+On the other hand, Andrew and Hauser (2011) documented limited evidence of updating expectations and beliefs in response to changes in grade point averages.
 Responses were modest and only in reaction to large changes.
 The topics of belief formation and expectations in education, including the role of feedback from assessments, has been studied by sociologists for decades.
-For instance, Holm et al. [2019] show that assessment results affect college enrollment and completion, and that students from disadvantaged backgrounds react more to these signals.
-Birkelund [2020] show that children of immigrants react less to assessment results in their decision to enrol in high school.
+For instance, Holm et al. (2019) show that assessment results affect college enrollment and completion, and that students from disadvantaged backgrounds react more to these signals.
+Birkelund (2020) show that children of immigrants react less to assessment results in their decision to enroll in high school.